dcs-chalmers/shared-memory-sgd/README.md

 Framework for implementing parallel shared-memory Artificial Neural Network (ANN) training in C++ with SGD, supporting various synchronization mechanisms degrees of consistency.
 The code builds upon the <a href="https://github.com/yixuan/MiniDNN">MiniDNN</a> implementation, and relies on Eigen and OpenMP.
 In particular, the project includes the implementation of **LEASHED** which guarantees consistency and lock-freedom.

-For technical details of **LEASHED** please see the original paper:
+For technical details of **LEASHED-SGD** and **ASAP.SGD** please see the original papers:

 > Bäckström, K., Walulya, I., Papatriantafilou, M., & Tsigas, P. (2021, February). *Consistent Lock-free Parallel Stochastic Gradient Descent for Fast and Stable Convergence*.
-In Proceedings of the 35th IEEE International Parallel & Distributed Processing Symposium *(to appear)*. <a href="https://arxiv.org/abs/2102.09032">Full version</a>.
+In Proceedings of the 35th IEEE International Parallel & Distributed Processing Symposium. <a href="https://arxiv.org/abs/2102.09032">Full version</a>.

+> Bäckström, K., Papatriantafilou, M., & Tsigas, P. (2022, July). *ASAP-SGD: Instance-based Adaptiveness to Staleness in Asynchronous SGD*.
+In Proceedings of the 39th International Conference on Machine Learning *(to appear)*.

-The following shared-memory parallel SGD methods are implemented:
+The following shared-memory parallel SGD algorithms are implemented:
 * Lock-based consistent asynchronous SGD
 * LEASHED - Lock-free implementation of consistent asynchronous SGD
 * Hogwild! - Lock-free asynchronous SGD without consistency
 * Synchronous parallel SGD

+The following asynchrony-aware options are implemented:
+* The TAIL-TAU Staleness-adaptive step size
+* The FLeet staleness-adaptive step size <a href="https://dl.acm.org/doi/10.1145/3423211.3425685">[Damaskinos, G, et al. Middleware '20]</a>.